A9u3ybaCyb3r/A9u3ybaCyb3r/README.md

 **Objective:**

 To establish a secure and controlled environment for practicing penetration testing and network security techniques.
 This project involves setting up a virtual lab using VirtualBox to create multiple virtual machines, including a simulated Active Directory environment with Windows Server 2019.
 Learned to configure network segmentation using pfSense as a firewall, enabling them to simulate real-world attack scenarios.
-The project emphasizes hands-on experience with security tools and methodologies, enhancing skills in vulnerability assessment, network security, and penetration testing.
+The project emphasizes hands-on experience with security tools and methodologies, enhancing skills in vulnerability assessment, network security, penetration testing, and documenting and reporting.

 ### Project 2: **[Adaptive Threat Detection and Incident Response Lab](https://github.com/A9u3ybaCyb3r/Adaptive-Threat-Detection-and-Incident-Response-Lab)**